precice/precice.github.io_old/03-faq.md

 Yes!
 Several people are doing this already.

-Even though there may be simpler ways to do one-way coupling, it may still be beneficial to use preCICE here: flexible data mapping methods and parallel communication (your coupling data might be too large to write to disk).
+Even though there may be other ways to do one-way coupling, it may still be beneficial to use preCICE here: flexible data mapping methods, parallel communication (your coupling data might be too large to write to disk), and already adapted solvers.

 ## Can preCICE be used with adaptive meshes?